Select any filter and click on Apply to see results

 For purposes of this article, administrative leave is an excused absence from duty without loss of pay or charge to leave.

-When an excused absence is administratively granted because of weather conditions or other similar reasons, and the period of excused absence is preceded and/or followed by official work time, in order to be excused, the employee must be in an active duty status immediately before or after the period of the excused absence.
-Reasonable efforts will be made to promptly inform all employees.
-This provision does not apply to personnel designated in writing to report for work during emergency situations.
+When the Employer grants excused absence (administrative leave) and the period of excused absence is preceded and/or followed by official work time, in order to be excused, the employee must be in an active duty status immediately before or after the period of the excused absence.
+The Employer will make reasonable efforts to promptly inform all employees of an excused absence.
+Administrative leave does not apply to personnel designated in writing to report for work during emergency situations.

 An employee is obligated to contact his/her supervisor as early as practicable to explain his/her circumstances and provide an estimated time of arrival at work.